-22 Projects That Will Actually Hurt Your Home’s Resale Value
+21 Projects That Will Actually Hurt Your Home’s Resale Value

 While some projects instantly increase resale value, others can cost you in the long run.
-Check out these 22 projects that may hurt your home's resale value.
+Check out these projects that may hurt your home's resale value.

 That freestanding or whirlpool tub may be your pride and joy, but a buyer may see it as a waste of space, according to Realtor.com.
 Overly opulent bathrooms definitely fit in the category of projects that will actually hurt your home’s resale value.

 Bold or Dark Paint Color

 According to Zillow, dark colors may leave buyers cold.
-Instead, go with neutral and lighter tones that won’t bother potential buyers and won’t hurt your home’s value.
+Instead, go with neutral and lighter tones that won’t bother potential buyers or hurt your home’s value.
 Choose the right colors with this paint color guide.

 Too Much Wallpaper